RF77/comfobox-mqtt/README.md

 ## Installation

+### Windows
 Download [here](https://github.com/RF77/comfobox-mqtt/releases) the installer and install it.

 The files are installed in your %ProgramFiles%/ComfoBox and contains the following components:

+### Linux

+Tried with Raspbian:
+ * Install Mono: `sudo apt-get install mono-complete`
+ * Copy ComfoBoxMqtt Files to your device
+ * change baudrate and port in the config file `ComfoBoxMqttConsole.exe.config`
+ * call `mono ComfoBoxMqttConsole.exe`

+I know it's a short description.
+It will be extended on request.
+Just open an issue.

+### Mac

+Should work with Mono too.

+## Components

 ### ComfoBoxLib